rstrube/sagi/README.md

 # Additional Linux Command Line Params
 CMDLINE_LINUX=""
 ```
-### Sane (Opinionated) Defaults
+### Sane Defaults
-Soagi takes a very different approach compared to other installation scripts and utitities - it's very opionated with the *base* system.
+Sagi installs a "sane" set of packages with the *base* system.
 As such the core set of packages that are installed doesn't vary much based on your configuration options (the exception being driver related packages).

-The list below represents (at a high level) the base system Soagi creates for you:
+The list below represents (at a high level) the base system Sagi creates for you:
 * UEFI systems only
 * Grub bootloader
-* Latest Linux Zen kernel
+* Latest Linux kernel
 * Latest CPU uCode (AMD or Intel)
 * ext4 filesystem
 * Mesa/Vulkan support for Intel/AMD GPUs
 * Nvidia proprietary driver/Vulkan support for Nvidia GPUs
 * Gnome
 * NetworkManager
+* Pipewire

 Below is a more detailed list of the exact packages/virtual packages that are installed: